frhlys/laravel-crud-project/README.md

-Hi coders, im new to laravel so im making this crud project
+Hi coders, im new to laravel so im making this crud simple project